-The GRSM Band Program is a Full Year* program which begins the second week of September and culminates with the Spring Concert in May.
+The GRSM Band Program is a Full Year* program which begins the second (full) week of September and culminates with the Spring Concert in May.
 There are a minimum of 30 teaching sessions provided during the academic year, consisting of lessons, rehearsals, school performances and concerts.

-TUITION: $486 total or $54/month (September – May)
+BAND TUITION: $520 total or $58/month (September – May)

 $25 One-time Family Registration Fee

 20% off SIBLING DISCOUNT!!

 CLICK HERE to REGISTER for 2023-2024

 (No Registration Fee if you register before May 15th)

 Classes start the week of September 11th with assessments (and instrument recommendations for beginners).

 All beginners must have instruments for class the week of September 18th.